Projection clock

 White on black LCD

 The LCD is not usable as-is.
-To be usable,
+To be usable, (1) light has to be able to

-(2) the display has to be black on white (transparent on opaque).
+pass through it and (2) the display has to be black on white (transparent on opaque).

 Remove the reflecting background sticker to let the light pass through the LCD: